-So you've bought yourself a nice bag of high quality weed seeds.
+So you've bought yourself a nice bag of high-quality weed seeds.
 Now what?
 Simple, you are going to let them germinate (in a proper way) to make them grow into fantastic plants.
 And then you are going to pick up all your smoking buddies and you will blaze as if there is no tomorrow.
 How sounds that?
 But first things first... the germination part.

 As you probably know (and if you don't, just pretend) there are different methods for germinating weed seeds.
 But what is the best way to do this?
 For example, you have the well-known 'kitchen paper method', using... you guessed it... kitchen paper.
 And further you can also germinate your precious, tiny weed seeds in a glass of water.
 But why don't you simply let them germinate in the ground?
-To put them directly in soil has an number of advantages.
+To put them directly in soil has a number of advantages.
 Read on to discover which major advantages your seedlings will benefit from, and discover why it is efficient and simple.

 The benefits of germinating your weed seeds in the soil

 If you plant your seeds directly in the soil, there is one big advantage we will reveal first.
 You may shrug your shoulders for this reason, but one day you will find out how useful this tip was and you will thanks us big time for it!
-If you plant directly in the soil, you no longer have to repot or move your seeds afterwards.
+If you plant directly in the soil, you no longer have to repot or move your seeds afterward.
 And that can prevent you from a lot of damage to the seedlings.
 Moreover, planting a seed directly in the earth is also very easy.

 How does it work?
 Just simply place the seed about half an inch deep in the soil and cover the seed lightly with some earth, so it stays warm and there is no direct light.
 Seeds germinate best in a humid and warm environment.
 Make sure the soil stays moist, but be sure it is not soaked.
 Soil that is too wet does more harm than good to your seeds.
 Not sure about the right temperature?
 You can place a lamp above the seeds with which you can adjust the correct germination temperature.
 You'll only have to be patient for a very short time.
 Your weed seeds will sprout within a few days.